 Gothic-Head or Lancet Window

 Two similar styles of windows are the gothic-head and lancet.
-Both feature pointed arches at the top.
+Both features pointed arches at the top.
 The lancet is actually a style of the gothic-head window, just with a pointier top.
 Indeed, lancet windows are tall and narrow to resemble a lance.
 Gothic-head windows are often wider.
 Historical gothic windows featured tracery, which created designs at the top of the glass.